Please note: This topic has been prioritised for further research.

 Other factors which have led to smaller average household sizes over past decades have been the trends towards smaller family size and the increase in the number of family break-downs.
 These trends are expected to continue.

 The trend towards smaller households may also be an indicator of the type of housing that needs to be built.
-In particular the provision of housing that will be suitable to meet the needs of older age groups needs to be considered.
+In particular, the provision of housing that will be suitable to meet the needs of older age groups needs to be considered.
+However, this may be a relatively short – medium term issue.
+Once the “Baby Boomers” move out of the population, the proportion of older people in the profile will decrease.
+There will still be a need for older persons housing but the supply will not need to increase continually.

 If the need for additional housing continues to outstrip the rate at which extra provision is provided, then there will be an ever increasing back-log of unmet need which will have to be provided for at some stage, as well as all newly arising need.
 This is likely to put additional pressure on an already overpriced housing market.